v-vong3/csulb/cecs_343/demo/patterns-demo/behavioral/repository/README.md

     * Modify existing record(s) in the data store (Update)
     * Remove existing records from the data store (Delete)

-Often times repositories are interpretted, by default, as CRUD repositories, while other times the term _Repository_ is interpretted as a DAO that provides a mechanism for getting exactly what you need from the data store, which infer that repositories goes beyond CRUD operations.
-Consequently, the term _Repository_ can be misleading in certain circles within the software industry.
-To avoid confusion, tt is recommended that you clarify which interpretation of the term is referring to when discussing repositories.
+Typically, by default, the term _Repository_ is interpreted to mean a DAO with _only_ CRUD operations, while other times the term _Repository_ is interpreted simply as a DAO that provides all operations needed for getting exactly what you need from the data store.
+As a result, the later interpretation infers that a repository goes beyond just CRUD operations.
+Consequently, the term _Repository_ can be misleading within certain circles of the software industry.
+To avoid confusion, it is recommended that you clarify which interpretation of the repository term that is being referred to when discussing the pattern.
+Alternatively, many have decided to label the later interpretation as it's own pattern known as the (Data) Gateway Pattern.
+Regardless of the name, the main premise is to create an isolation layer between your system and the data store so that the responsibiity of data access is confined to a single area of a system instead of sporadically spinkled throughout.

 ## Example